Bowie Tours and Concert Performances

 15thWembley StadiumLondonEngland

 David rehearsed a total of seven songs for the Live Aid Show.
-He performed 'Rebel Rebel', 'TVC15', 'Modern Love' and 'Heroes'.
+He performed 'TVC 15', 'Rebel Rebel', 'Modern Love' and "Heroes".
 David dropped 'Five Years' in favour of a video screen showing of the BBC news broadcast report by Michael Buerk from Ethiopia of the famine disaster.

 1985 NOVEMBER - Impromptu Set